coforma/temp-janus-hints/lesson1.md

 * Take a look at your profile.
 In this example, we're signed in as Pat Brown.
 * And log out.

-Just under the header on the left you can view your CSA number, the social security number of the annuitant, and the status of the case.
+Just under the header on the left you can view the claim's number, the social security number of the annuitant, and the status of the case.

 ![](https://janustraining.blob.core.windows.net/images/lesson1-header.png)